 Current programs for farmer members are our strong grassroots policy-making process and legislative action, the Young Farmers program, Farm Bureau Women, Miss Caroline County and scholarship programs, discussion groups, and commodity-advisory committees.
 Various group savings and discounts available to members.
 Meetings are the 2nd Tuesday of the month at 7 PM in the winter and 8 PM in the summer at the Caroline Co.
 Extension Office.

 The Fraternal Order of Police holds fundraisers to benefit the community and donates the money to local organizations.
 They sponsor Little League teams, help with After Prom Parties, participate in holiday programs that benefit local families, and take on special projects based on community need.
-The group meets the 1st Monday of every other month at 6PM, at the Denton Police Department in the conference room.
+The group meets the 2nd Wednesday of the month on a bi-monthly basis at 6PM at private residences in Denton.
 There is a legal plan offered to sworn officers who are members.

 Supports local hospice foundation and United Concerned Christians through monetary donations.
 Gives 3 $1,000 scholarships a year to local high school students.
 Also supports the local 4-H club and park.
 Serves food at the Summerfest and Tuckahoe Outlaw Days.
 Also supports various local organizations.